 1959 - The John L. Mace House, 8292 Hollywood Boulevard, Los Angeles CA. Sold in 1997 to Bruce Cohen.
 Sold in 2016 to Diane Bald and the Budman Family Trust.
 Photo by Michael Locke.

 1959 - The Daniel DeJonghe House, 9028 Crescent Drive, Los Angeles CA. Another 1949 home for him at the same location is listed in Wright's archives and reads "not designed."
 Sold in 1994 by the DeJonghe Trust to architect John B. Powell.
 Deeded to Powell in 2017 via 9028 Crescent Associates LLC.

-1959 - The Louis T. and Marriott Moore House, 504 Paseo del Mar, Palos Verdes Estates CA. Commissioned 1957.
+1959 - The Louis T. and Marriott Moore House, 504 Paseo del Mar, Palos Verdes Estates CA. Commissioned in 1957.
 Built by Moore.
 Wright's son, Eric Lloyd Wright, worked as onsite project manager.
 Moore specifically wanted a Modernist house.
 Deeded to Moore's heirs, who had it on the market for several years.
 Sold in 2004 to Mark and Barbara Paullin.
 After a long battle with preservationists, it was destroyed in 2012, bottom photo.
 Videos about the house at: Moore House (Destroyed) Los Angeles Conservancy

 1959 - The John J. Lumbleau House, 22158 Pacific Coast Highway, Malibu CA. Unbuilt.